iron-fish/ironfish/CONTRIBUTING.md

    * What problem is the PR solving
    * Explain if it's adding a breaking change for clients
    * Explain how you've tested your change
+   * Reference any existing bugs you're fixing with single lines of the form `Fix #123` to have Github link the PR to the bug.

 Once the PR is created, one of the maintainers will review it and merge it into the master branch.